 What really annoyed me about US Airways was the service.
-Right from check in it was all downhill.
+Right from check-in, it was all downhill.
 For starters, they are the only major carrier I know of that charges a baggage fee on international flights.
-Usually, if you are flying international, you can avoid it.
+Usually, if you’re flying international, you can avoid it.
 On US Airways, you still have to pay a $25 per bag fee.
-When I asked the check in clerk where I dropped my bag (it was self check-in in Boston), with attitude she said over there, moving her head towards an area near the left.
+When I asked the check-in clerk where I dropped my bag (it was self check-in in Boston), she just said, “Over there,” moving her head towards an area to the left.
 She barely looked up from her computer screen.
-When I followed up with asking her where the gate was, she looked even more annoyed.
-It was as though I was an inconvenience to her day.
+When I followed up with asking her where the gate was, she looked even more annoyed as though I was an inconvenience to her day.
 While connecting in Charlotte to Tampa, my flight was delayed.
-Arriving at the gate, I asked the gate agent if she knew how long the delay might be as I was hoping to eat quickly.
+Arriving at the gate, I asked the gate agent if she knew how long the delay might be, as I was hoping to eat quickly.
 Scowling at me, she said, “I don’t know.
 It could be any minute.
 I’ll post it when I know.”
 Woah!
-Overall, I felt like I as a passenger was an annoyance to the ground staff.
+Overall, I felt like I, as a passenger, was an annoyance to the ground staff.

-That attitude transferred into the air as well.
-The flight attendants also seemed to have a chip on their shoulders.
+That attitude transferred into the air, where the flight attendants also seemed to have a chip on their shoulders.
 They were never polite in their radio addresses or in their interactions with passengers.
-Their announcements on safety procedures always seem condescending as if everyone on the plane should already know this stuff.
+Their announcements on safety procedures always seemed condescending, as if everyone on the plane should have already known this stuff.
 I saw an attendant threaten to take away a passenger’s phone if he didn’t put it away.
 There never seemed to be any kindness from the staff on these flights.
-I know they have a hard job and are probably grossly underpaid but like the saying goes, “You can catch more flies with honey than you can with vinegar.”
-When I fly American Airlines, they flight attendants are much nicer and I’m sure equally mistreated in their job!
+I know they have a hard job and are probably grossly underpaid, but like the saying goes, “You can catch more flies with honey than you can with vinegar.”
+When I fly American Airlines, they flight attendants are much nicer and, I’m sure, equally mistreated in their job!

 After flying with US Airways, I can tell you I’ll never fly with them again.
-I’ll always give an airline the benefit of the doubt.
+I always give an airline the benefit of the doubt.
 After all, everyone can have one bad flight.
-I can have a bad experience at Best Buy but that doesn’t mean Best Buy is always bad.
+I can have a bad experience at Best Buy, but that doesn’t mean Best Buy is always bad.
 But after four flights on two different routes and two different days, I realized there’s no reason to switch from American Airlines.
-In fact, if you are traveling to the states or traveling around the states, my advice to you is to avoid US Airways.
+In fact, if you’re traveling to the States or traveling around the States, my advice to you is to avoid US Airways.
 Even United is better.